Rome / Attractions / Roman Forum & Palatine Hill

 Until the 7th century BCE, the area between the hills of the Capitol, Palatine and Esquiline was a large swamp.
 It was used as a cemetery in those days, but it was not until after the 7th century BCE that the swamp was drained when the sewerage system of the Cloaca Maxima was built.
 The Temple of Saturn and the Temple of the Dioscuri were part of the first settlement there.
 During the 2nd century BCE, development of the forum accelerated after the power of the Roman Empire continued to grow in the Mediterranean.
 Beginning in 54 BCE, the so-called imperial fora (Fora Imperiali) arose next to the Forum Romanum, intended to preserve their fame for the ages.
 The most famous fora – which are still partially covered by nearby buildings – are:

 • Forum of Augustus (Foro di Augusto) with the temple of the god of war Mars Ultor.
-Tip: a special multimedia show is also held on the Forum of Augustus.
-It tells a story about Ancient Rome with visual effects and sounds Info and bookings.

 • Forum of Vespasian with the temple of peace